 From the dawn of creation, even from the very first family, we’ve had a bad track record for looking out for each other.
 I mean, come on!
 The first child to ever be born murdered his younger brother out of jealousy!
 Sure, things have improved in ways, but not without simultaneously becoming exponentially worse.

 So many have been made the victim, yet so many have also played the victim.
-So many have suffered at the hand of these things, and so many have caused the same suffering.
-Considering the fact that God designed the family unit to be the way that life persists on the earth, when we do things to rip that plan apart, no good can come of the situation.
-In fact, only death can ensue.
+So many have suffered over these things, and so many have caused the same suffering.
+Considering the fact that God designed the family to be the way that life persists on the earth.
+When we do things to rip that plan apart, no good can come of it.

 Take the idea of Cain, again.
 We can think about a bunch of terrible things that came of his actions.
 Obviously, his brother was lost.
 I’m sure the hearts of his parents were ravaged by the loss and probably enraged at the evil of their own son.
 Oh, and when he fled home, I’m sure that his sins ate away at his mind, and that it went on through his parenting.
 After all, it is the line of Cain that the Bible records as being at odds with God.
 In the end, that loss of a right relationship with God was the biggest loss because that’s what really led to the destruction of Cain’s lineage.